ajfriesen/ajfriesen.com/content/en/project/elimu-bora/index.md

 slides: ""
 ---

-Simple website for my small passion project.
+Simple website for EliOra Tanzania - Hand in Hand e.V.

-The main goal is to write content about daily IT problems and explain them for everybody.
-The project is inpired by the German project [www.finanztip.de](https://www.finanztip.de/) which explains every financial topic for the normal consumer.
+This is an organizations which is helping people in Tanzania.
+The project is based on donations and volunters.

+Since the money and time should not spend on expensive web hosting.
+With the static website I build with hugo and the academic theme the only cost are the domain itself.

 ## Techstack